Terry Dionisio is living with end-stage kidney cancer. She is a patient of Pikes Peak Hospice & Palliative Care (PPHPC) in Colorado Springs.

 "I’ve found that the conversation takes the burden off the family of wondering what the patient wants," said Avery.

-Unfortunately, when deaths occur unexpectedly in hospitals, families may unknowingly learn that their loved one was registered as an organ and tissue donor, or, if not registered, they’re left to wonder if their loved one would have wanted to give the gift of donation.
+Unfortunately, when deaths occur unexpectedly in hospitals, families may unknowingly learn that their loved one was registered as an eye, organ and tissue donor, or, if not registered, they’re left to wonder if their loved one would have wanted to give the gift of donation.
 The hospice donation program helps eliminate these issues when possible.

 The hospice donation program also differs from hospital donation programs in a couple of other ways.
 First, patients are screened by hospice staff upon admission for eligibility to donate eye tissue.
 This differs from hospital donation programs where donation eligibility screening is done at the time of a patient’s death, as mandated by federal law.
 Second, hospices have no federal obligation to facilitate donation.
 Hospices like PPHPC participate because it empowers patients and families.